-To achieving this vision, a strategic and three-dimensional approach consisting of time scale, spatial scale and range of measures has been adopted to tackle specific issues and problems with a constant view of the long-term vision.
+In achieving this vision, a strategic and three-dimensional approach consisting of time scale, spatial scale and range of measures has been adopted to tackle specific issues and problems with a constant view of the long-term vision.
+Figure 16 describes each dimension in detail.